-The browser holds tons of privacy-related goodies, all of which lead to a safe and private browsing experience.
-One of the best parts about this browser is that it is open source and hence anyone could have a look at its source code and check for any security vulnerability or other such related stats.
+The browser holds many privacy-related goodies, providing a safe and private browsing experience.
+One of the best parts about this browser is that it is open source; hence anyone could look at its source code and check for any security vulnerability or other related stats.

-However, not everyone is ready to give their online activities to these trackers, and if you echo this feeling as well, then you could take a clue or two from Firefox’s tracking blocker feature.
+However, not everyone is ready to give their online activities to these trackers, and if you relate to this feeling as well, you could take a clue or two from Firefox’s tracking blocker feature.

 Apart from that, it also blocks harmful scripts from being loaded.
-Adding to the list are cookies, crypto miners, tracking contents, and fingerprints, all are effectively dealt with by tracking blockers.
+The list includes cookies, crypto miners, tracking contents, and fingerprints, all effectively dealt with by tracking blockers.

-On that note, there are three different types of racking protection available in Firefox, let’s check them out:
+On that note, there are three different types of tracking protection available in Mozilla Firefox; let’s check them out:

-- Strict: As the name suggests, this model offers much stronger protection against trackers.
-It blocks nearly all the third-party trackers, cookies, and other related files as well.
+- Strict: As the name suggests, this model offers much more robust protection against trackers.
+It also blocks nearly all third-party trackers, cookies, and related files.
 But there’s a slight downside attached to it as well.
-With this extreme blocking, you might face issues with some sites as they won’t be able to start up normally.
-So if you believe that site to be trustworthy, you could switch over to the Standard mode or choose the one given below.
+With this extreme blocking, you might face issues with some sites as they usually won’t be able to start up.
+So if you believe that site is trustworthy, you could switch to the Standard mode or choose the one below.

-- Custom: If Standard is too light for you and Strict goes away more length in blocking trackers, then you could try out the Custom Mode.
-It gives you complete authority over which of the components should be blocked and which shouldn’t be.
+- Custom: If Standard is too light for you and Strict goes away with more length in blocking trackers, you could try out the Custom Mode.
+It gives you complete authority over which components should be blocked and which shouldn’t be.

-All these three modes could be accessed by going to the Settings menu and then selecting the Privacy Protection feature.
+All these three modes can be accessed by going to the Settings menu and selecting the Privacy Protection feature.
 Under Enhanced Tracking Protection, click on Manage Settings.
-From there you could now choose Strict, Standard, or Custom.
+From there, you could now choose Strict, Standard, or Custom.

 Email Breach Alert

-This is one of Firefox’s more underrated features.
+This is one of the most underrated features of Mozilla Firefox.
 In today’s time, with privacy issues at an all-time high, it is of paramount importance to keep a check on our accounts and emails.